Graham Peacock: Career

 From 1969, Peacock was a Professor of Fine Art at and then also the Coordinator of the Painting program at the Department of Art and Design, University of Alberta, in Edmonton, Alberta, Canada.
+In 1971, he was elected Chairman of the Alberta Society of Artists.
+In 1973, he attended the Michael Steiner workshop at the Emma Lake Artists' Workshops and gained confidence in painting as a career.
+In 1980, he met Kenworth Moffett who ecame a consistent supporter of his career.
 He has been a retired professor emeritus of the university since 2008.
-In 1995 Peacock was given a solo museum exhibition at the Art Gallery of Greater Victoria in Victoria, British Columbia.
-In 2005 Peacock's work was the subject of a retrospective at the Art Gallery of Alberta and an accompanying catalogue was published.